-- 5 years for the operator mechanics, motor and motor control - 2 years on radio equipment, accessories and special systems
+- 5 years on operator technology, motor and motor control - 2 years on radio equipment, accessories and special systems

-There is no warranty on consumables (e.g. fuses, batteries, lamps).
 Claims made under the warranty do not extend the warranty period.
 For replacement parts and repairs the warranty period is six months or at least the remainder of the warranty period.